CSCfi/csc-user-guide/docs/computing/vtune.md

 Results can be viewed using the amplxe-gui application.
 Unfortunately it does not work well with ssh and X11 forwarding, so we recommend using the analysis tool in NoMachine environment (see NoMachine user’s guide).
-The GUI is available in Taito when the module intel-vtune/16.1 is loaded.
+The GUI is available in Puhti and Mahti when the module intel-vtune is loaded.
 You can inspect the results of a profile run by giving the name of the results directory as an argument to the amplxe-gui, for example, the results of previous example can be viewed with command amplxe-gui results_dir_name.
 Please see Intel’s documentation for more information on using the GUI: [https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html)